CodingDog-CD/WriteWhileReading/HttpsIntroduction.md

 - Now, the user (browser) and youtube server are the only two entities in the internet who knows about that symmetric key.
 They can communicate with encrypted data using that symmetric key.

 ### Self-signed certificate
+Imagine that you have developed two apps.
+The app1 is developed to staging environment and the app2 wants to interacts with the HTTPS app, namely app1.
+- First of all, app1 creates a CSR and sends it to your very own Certificate Authority (Notice that your machine can create key pair and acts as a CA who signs certificate).
+- Then your very own CA signs the certificate and every one who knows the public key of your very own CA can verify that the certificate of app1 is signed by it.
+- Now app2 wants to interacts with app1.
+App1 is going to send its certificate to app2.
+At the beginning, of course app2 doesn't know about that certificate because it doesn't know the CA who signed this certificate.
+But as that is your apps, everything is in your hand.
+You could tell your app2 that it can trust your very own CA.
+- Then app2 can verify the certificate of app1 and starts communicating with it.
+Of course it will create a symmetric key and encrypt it with the public key of app1 and send it back to app1, so that app1 can decrypt the symmetric key using its private key.
+Then their communication is going to be secured through this symmetric key.